airalab/sensors-connectivity/README.md

 Play around with the configuration!

+Explanation of options:

+* `general/publish_interval` - integer number from 1 and above.
+Tells how often send measurements.
+Keep in mind that if measurements from sensors come less often than this number connectivity sends last data
+* `comstation/port` - valid path to com port, for example `/dev/ttyUSB0`.
+It is where a sensor is connected to
+* `comstation/work_period` - integer from 0 to 1800.
+For SDS011 sensor 0 means continuous work.
+Recommended period is 300 seconds
+* `comstation/geo` - `lat,lon` a string with two floats separated by a comma.
+It represents latitude and longitude of a sensor
+* `comstation/public_key` - Ed25519 verifying key in hex format.
+If not provided connectivity generates a new one
+* `tcpstation/address` - what address and port listen to.
+If you are willing to make it open for external connections put `0.0.0.0` as an address. `31313` is a port chosen by developers.
+You can pick any port you want but don't forget to change the port in an ESP firmware.
+* `tcpstation/acl` - a list of known public keys in hex format
+* `luftdaten/enable` - true/false.
+Whether or not publish data to [Luftdaten](https://devices.sensor.community/).
+Don't forget to register sensor's mac address on the site
+* `robonomics/enable` - true/false.
+Whether or not publish data to IPFS topic according to Robonomics communication protocol
+* `robonomics/ipfs_proveder` - an endpoint for IPFS daemon.
+By default it's `127.0.0.1:5001` that means local daemon
+* `robonomics/ipfs_topic` - IPFS topic's name.
+If you want to use [DApp](sensors.robonomics.network) provided by Robonomics team leave it untouched
+* `datalog/enable` - true/false.
+Enable/Disable saving log to [Robonomics on Substrate chain](https://ui.ipci.io/)
+* `datalog/path` - full path to `robonomics` executable file.
+You can find the latest release on [this](https://github.com/airalab/robonomics/releases) page
+* `datalog/suri` - a private key from substrate chain account
+* `datalog/remote` - an endpoint to substrate instance
+* `datalog/dump_interval` - specify a period of time for collecting log in seconds
+* `dev/sentry` - for development purpose.
+If you have a [Sentry.io](https://sentry.io/) account you can put sentry's credentials in here

 ## Scenario #1: Connect SDS011 to serial port

 The easiest and the most straight forward way to connect your sensor to the network is using serial port